Soft Cheeses

 Feta Cheese

 While France may have a corner on the soft-cheese market, feta is a world-famous Greek cheeses loved by people around the world.
 Traditional feta is created by mixing 30% percent goat’s milk with sheep’s milk, though these days it is easy to find cow’s milk feta, as well.
 Feta can range from mild, soft and creamy, to intense, dry, full-flavored and very salty.
-The cheese can be sprinkled or grated on a Greek salad or melted atop pizza or pasta.
+The cheese can be crumbled then sprinkled on a Greek salad or melted atop pizza or pasta.

 Yogurt Still Rules…

 Despite the ambitious attempts of cottage cheese to find its way back into refrigerators across America, yogurt still outsells cottage cheese by roughly eight to one.
-Although yogurt sales have started to flatten, American shoppers still bought $8.5 billion worth in 2017.
+Although yogurt sales have started to flatten, American shoppers still bought $6.7 billion worth in 2023.

 The problem, as cottage cheese producers know, is all about image.
 Food marketers have imbedded the idea that yogurt wears a health crown, while cottage cheese, long linked to dieting and deprivation, sports a punishment halo.
 In addition, really good cottage cheese is hard to make and it doesn’t take well to automation.
 Yogurt’s place on the shelves is not really threatened at the moment.